High Availability

 Click OK.

-Replacing Management Centers in a High Availability Pair
+Replacing s in a High Availability Pair

-If you need to replace a failed unit in the management center high availability pair, you must follow one of the procedures listed below.
+If you need to replace a failed unit in the high availability pair, you must follow one of the procedures listed below.
 The table lists four possible failure scenarios and their corresponding replacement procedures.

 Failure Status